BestJuly/IIC/README.md

 - [x] Intra-positives: data from the same sample, in different views / from different augmentations;
 - [x] Intra-negatives: data from the same sample while some kind of information has been broken down.
 In video case, temporal information has been destoried.

-Our work make use of all usable parts to form an inter-intra contrastive framework.
+Our work makes use of all usable parts (in this classification category) to form an inter-intra contrastive framework.
 The experiments here are mainly based on Contrastive Multiview Coding.
 It is flexible to extend this framework to other contrastive learning methods such as MoCo and SimCLR.

 ## Highlights
 ### Make the most of data for contrastive learning.